hydrojumbo/Laurasaur/README.md

 Laurasaur
 =========

-Like a regular Laura, with purple horns.
+Like a regular Laura, with greater powers and purple horns.

 Laurasaur is a collection of python scripts designed to make Laura's life easier.
 Each script has a single purpose.
 To run these scripts, you must first set up Python 2.7+ on your computer.
 For this, I recommend downloading the appropriate distribution from http://www.activestate.com/activepython/downloads and following the installation instructions.